talon-one/talon_go/docs/LoyaltySubLedger.md

 SetTotalActivePoints gets a reference to the given float32 and assigns it to the TotalActivePoints field.

+### GetTotalExpiredPoints

+`func (o *LoyaltySubLedger) GetTotalExpiredPoints() float32`

+GetTotalExpiredPoints returns the TotalExpiredPoints field if non-nil, zero value otherwise.

+### GetTotalExpiredPointsOk

+`func (o *LoyaltySubLedger) GetTotalExpiredPointsOk() (float32, bool)`

+GetTotalExpiredPointsOk returns a tuple with the TotalExpiredPoints field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasTotalExpiredPoints

+`func (o *LoyaltySubLedger) HasTotalExpiredPoints() bool`

+HasTotalExpiredPoints returns a boolean if a field has been set.

+### SetTotalExpiredPoints

+`func (o *LoyaltySubLedger) SetTotalExpiredPoints(v float32)`

+SetTotalExpiredPoints gets a reference to the given float32 and assigns it to the TotalExpiredPoints field.

 ### GetTotalPendingPoints

 `func (o *LoyaltySubLedger) GetTotalPendingPoints() float32`